The history of the FIVB Volleyball World Cup

 The rise of Brazil in the 21st century

 With just two bronze medals at the 1981 and 1995 FIVB men’s volleyball World Cup, Brazil were not quite a superpower in the sport.
 However, that changed in the new millennium.

 They kickstarted it by winning the 2002 World Championship and came into the 2003 FIVB men’s volleyball World Cup as favourites.
 The South Americans lived up to their billing and won the competition undefeated to capture their first World Cup.
 The following year, Brazil even bagged a gold medal at the 2004 Olympics.

 As a result, Brazil arrived in Japan for the 2007 FIVB men’s World Cup as the reigning Olympic, South American and World Cup winners and were touted favourites to win it all.

 However, the United States humbled them in straight sets in their opener.
 Brazil, though, regrouped to win the next 10 games and emulate the Soviet Union to defend their FIVB World Cup crown.

 Russia and the United States won the 2011 and 2015 FIVB Men’s Volleyball World Cup, respectively, and Brazil had to settle for bronze at the 2011 edition.

 Brazil parted ways with coach Bernardo Rezende in 2017, ending a 17-year run of success, after the country’s volleyball triumph at Rio 2016.

-Former player Renan Dal Zotto took over the reign, and in his first FIVB men’s World Cup in-charge, he coached his nation to a perfect 11-0 record and helped them capture their third volleyball World Cup in 2019.
+Former player Renan Dal Zotto took over the reins, and in his first FIVB men’s World Cup in charge, he coached Brazil to a perfect 11-0 record and helped them capture their third volleyball World Cup in 2019.